Facebook

 Context

-The dataset presents the distribution of median household income among distinct age brackets of householders in Indian Beach.
-Based on the latest 2018-2022 5-Year Estimates from the American Community Survey, it displays how income varies among householders of different ages in Indian Beach.
+The dataset presents the distribution of median household income among distinct age brackets of householders in Indian Lake town.
+Based on the latest 2018-2022 5-Year Estimates from the American Community Survey, it displays how income varies among householders of different ages in Indian Lake town.
 It showcases how household incomes typically rise as the head of the household gets older.
 The dataset can be utilized to gain insights into age-based household income trends and explore the variations in incomes across households.

 Key observations: Insights from 2022

-In terms of income distribution across age cohorts, in Indian Beach, where there exist only two delineated age groups, the median household income is $90,675 for householders within the 45 to 64 years age group, compared to $84,602 for the 65 years and over age group.
+In terms of income distribution across age cohorts, in Indian Lake town, the median household income stands at $124,137 for householders within the 45 to 64 years age group, followed by $112,754 for the 25 to 44 years age group.
+Notably, householders within the 65 years and over age group, had the lowest median household income at $60,900.

 When available, the data consists of estimates from the U.S. Census Bureau American Community Survey (ACS) 2018-2022 5-Year Estimates.
 All incomes have been adjusting for inflation and are presented in 2023-inflation-adjusted dollars.